meteor/galaxy-docs/content/mongodb.md

 Since Galaxy doesn’t provide a MongoDB cluster, you will need to host one yourself.
 We recommend using a dedicated database hosting service such as [mLab](https://mongolab.com/) or [Compose](https://www.compose.io/).

+To configure MongoDB for your Meteor application, see the detailed steps in the [Deployment guide](/deploy-guide.html#mongo-configure).

 Currently, Galaxy runs in the 'US-East-1' AWS region.
 For optimum performance, please ensure your database is running in the same region.

 <h2 id="configure-oplog">Configuring Oplog Tailing</h2>